-What is the best way to wash your underwear?
+Dermatologist tips for the best way to wash your underwear

 - Pick a laundry soap that is free of fragrance and detergent residue.
 Even specialty laundry soap for "delicate" fabrics may be loaded with fragrance - elegant but still fragrant.
 Avoid using fragrance containing products on underwear.
 Even natural fragrances are allergens.
-An entirely fragrance and detergent free option is my 100% All Natural All Purpose Liquid Cleanser Concentrate.
+Be sure to rinse all soap or detergent residue out of your underwear.

 - Avoid using fabric softener or anti-static drier sheets when laundering your underwear.

 - Be sure your underwear loads are rinsed well.
 To help the rinsing process, don't pack your washing machine too full.
 If you have an optional second rinse cycle, use it on your underwear.

 - Minimize exposing elastic to bleach or hot dryers and realize that if you do, those items will have a shortened lifespan.
 Ideally, you want to line-dry your underwear to prevent breakdown of the elastic chemicals.